Ghostwriting exists in a variety of forms, including a number of shorter documents, such as:

 Short reports can take the form of individual chapters for compilation books of expert advice or academic knowledge, sponsorship packages for various initiatives, or, typically used by consultants, free reports to be used as incentives for various purposes.
 Like white papers, they can require a great deal of research to produce an effective and attractive presentation.

 Case studies typically present the experiences of satisfied clients or customers as they reveal what led them to a particular business or consultant and how that service helped them solve their need.
+For example, one business used a single case study to grow his sales by 185%.
 They can be distributed in video or text format and serve to help others decide whether the service under discussion is the right approach for their own needs.

 To be most effective, case studies must present an honest opinion of both the positive and negative aspects of the services used and include one or more interviews with clients.
 This requires knowledge of how to effectively structure an interview to get all of the information needed in as short a time as possible so as not to impact too strongly on the client’s time.
 Then the material must be organized and structured in a way that enables the client’s voice to shine through, the negatives of the service to be discussed, and have the reader/viewer still come away from the material feeling positive about the service overall.